kirk-allen-ryan/Pediatric-Pain-Analgesia-Analysis/README.md

 * [Primary Publication Link (PubMed/Semantic Scholar)](YOUR_PUBLICATION_URL_HERE)

 ### Reproducibility
-Example analytical pipeline is available in the accompanying notebooks.
+Examples from our analytical pipeline are available in the accompanying notebooks.